-The day began with check-in and the traditional Herb Cup sweatshirts given to each of the participants; this year’s color was Gold.
+The day began with check-in and the traditional Herb Cup sweatshirts given to each of the participants; this year’s color were Chocolate (10s) and Dark Grey (12-18s).
 Each player also received a bag tag with his or her name printed on it.
-The 12’s and 14’s divisions were the first to be on court.
+The 10's, 12’s and 14’s divisions were the first to be on court.
 After 45 minutes, the foghorn was blown and all matches were stopped.
-After a 5-minute break, the 16’s and 18’s then rotated onto the courts, allowing the 12’s and 14’s to spectate.
+After a 5-minute break, the 16’s and 18’s then rotated onto the courts, allowing the 10's, 12’s and 14’s to spectate.

-USTA NorCal staff, Jen Pitzen and Tommy Tu, thank the Berkeley Tennis Club in Berkeley for the use of their courts, Ed de Sousa for all the wonderful photos of players, and volunteers, Thai Tu and Tommy Wong, for their help to make this year’s Herb Cup a successful event.
-We look forward to seeing new and old faces in 2011!
+USTA NorCal staff, Jen Pitzen, Amy Jensen and Tommy Tu, thank the Harbor Bay Club in Alameda for the use of their courts for their help to make this year’s Herb Cup a successful event.
+We look forward to seeing new and old faces in 2012!

 What a Diverse Group of Juniors!

-The Sixth Annual Herb Cup Doubles Invitational featured players with family roots in China, France, Norway, Spain, India, Vietnam, Ireland, Serbia, Japan, England, and Russia, among other countries.
+The Seventh Annual Herb Cup Doubles Invitational featured players with family roots in Turkey, China, France, Norway, Spain, India, Italy, Vietnam, Ireland, Japan, England, Philipines, and Russia, among other countries.